rallred84/LSUMerchBackend/README.md

 **Body:**
-**(object, required) contains the following key/value pairs:** products(array, required): Array of products from the user's cart that they are wanting to convert to an order.
+**(object, required) contains the following key/value pairs:** userId (number, required): The user ID of the user who is starting a new cart.

 **Returned Data**
-**order (object) containing the following key/value pairs**
+·message: New Persistant Cart Created
-id (number): Order ID number
+·order (object) containing the following key/value pairs
-message (string): Your order has been placed
+···id (number): Order ID number
-totalPrice (number): A sum of the (price x quanity) for each item in the order
+···userId (number): The user ID of the user the cart belongs to ···totalPrice (number, default null): A sum of the (price x quanity) for each item in the order
-hasShipped (boolean, default false): Has the order shipped?
-This will be manually updated by admin
+···orderStatus (enumerated list, default "In Cart" ): The current status of the order
-isComplete (boolean, default false): Has the order been completed?
-This will be manually updated by admin
+···products (array, default empty): A list of all products included in order

 **Sample Result**